 The Thiessen Polygon method is used with non-uniform stations spacing and gives weights to stations precipitation data according to the area which is closer to that station than to any other station.
-This area is found by drawing the perpendicular bisector of the linee joining the nearby station so that the polygons are formed around stations.
+This area is found by drawing the perpendicular bisector of the line joining the nearby station so that the polygons are formed around stations.
 The polygons thus formed around each station are the boundaries of the effective area assumed to be controlled by station.
 The area governed by each station is planimetered and expressed as a percentage of total area.
-Weighted average precipitation for the basin is computed by multiplying each station precipitation amount by its assigned percentage of area and totaling.
+Weighted average precipitation for the basin is computed by multiplying each station precipitation amount by its assigned percentage of are and totaling.
+An example is given in Figure 6.